Wisconsin’s Fall Color is Spectacular

 Wisconsin River/Baraboo Hills Tour

-The Wisconsin River/Baraboo Hills Fall Tour begins in Lodi and heads west on Hwy 113 for five miles to Cty V and Gibraltar Rock State Natural Area (watch for the signs!).
-The climb to the top of this ancient butte is steep and not for the faint-of-heart, but the panoramic autumn views are truly spectacular.
-Journey two miles further on Hwy 113 and you'll cross the Wisconsin River aboard the Merrimac Carferry which is free and runs until the end of November or until the river ices over.
+Journey two miles further on Hwy 113, and you'll cross the Wisconsin River aboard the Merrimac Ferry, which is free and runs until the end of November or until the river ices over.
 Hwy 113 then turns north and bisects Devil's Lake State Park – one of Wisconsin’s most popular parks.
-Surround yourself with terrific views of fall color from the bluffs above the deep blue mountain lake.
-Continue on Hwy 113 into Baraboo, where the kids will love a stop at Circus World Museum or the International Crane Foundation.
+Stop here to surround yourself with terrific views of fall color from the bluffs above the deep blue mountain lake.
+Then, continue on Hwy 113 into Baraboo, where the kids will love a stop at Circus World Museum or the International Crane Foundation.

-For more fall foliage driving, follow Hwy 12 north seven miles to Fern Dell Road where you'll turn west towards the awe-inspiring Mirror Lake State Park.
+For more fall splendor, follow Hwy 12 north seven miles to Fern Dell Road where you'll turn west towards the awe-inspiring Mirror Lake State Park.
 From there, the many amusements of Wisconsin Dells – including autumn boat tours through the carved sandstone bluffs of the Wisconsin River – are just minutes away.

 Insider tip: These five cabins along the route are perfect for autumn in the Baraboo Hills.